Why Does My Water Smell Like Sewage?

 Hydrogen sulfide is responsible for the smell of sewage in the water that comes from your faucet.
 You can smell hydrogen sulfide at its lowest level of .5 parts per million (ppm).
 At 1 ppm, you will experience a musty smell.
 The stink of rotten eggs in the water will be noticed at 2 ppm.
 Hydrogen sulfide can cause damage to your pipelines.
 If left unaddressed, the presence of the gas will leave black stains on plumbing fixtures and on your silverware.
 The smell of sewage is a sign that you need to take a look at the condition of your drinking water.

 Water heaters will experience the smell due to the anaerobic bacteria growth in the water and its reaction with sulfur, magnesium, and the anodes in the water heater.
-The bad smell in the water commonly occurs when you leave the house for a long vacation.
-Once you turn on the shower, you’ll be surprised by the stench of sewage or rotten eggs.
+Sometimes, the smell can be traced to the magnesium heating rod in the hot water tank.
+In this case, a sewage like odor generally occurs when you leave the house for a long vacation.
+Once you turn on the hot water, you’ll be surprised by a rotten egg smell.
 In other cases, turning the thermostat low will encourage anaerobic bacteria to grow and thrive in your heater.
 Fortunately, the odor doesn’t have an adverse effect on your health.
 However, you need to inspect the cause of the changes in water quality to get rid of its nasty smell.

 In some cases, the culprit can be the water heater.
 For households with a water heater, the best solution is to turn up the temperature of the device overnight to eliminate the cause of the odor.
 The turning up of temperature will help flush off the anaerobic bacteria.